 As you know, I’m all about packing light so I don’t have a long gear list.
 I consider every one of these products worth its weight to carry.
 I hope this page is of help.

-Please note that all of the product links go to Amazon and if you buy one (or anything else on Amazon as you enter their store via one of the links) I’ll receive a commission.
+Please note that all of the product links go to Amazon and if you buy one (or anything else on Amazon as you enter their store via one of the links) we’ll receive a commission.
 If you do, thanks!
 If not, I completely understand.
 Generally, these prices are very good but if you find a better buy, go for it.